Faraday22/Walgo/README.md

-# Walgo
+# About

-A Wallpaper tool for wayland
+Walgo or Wonderful Automated Linux Graphics Operations, is a wallpaper tool for Wayland.